mtmanning93/Reach_reports/README.md

 ### Signup
 ----------

 Non-registered users can navigate to the 'Signup' page.
 Here they must fill out the forms required fields in order to create an account.
 I decided to implement email verification for the project.
-This means when users click signup they are sent a verification link in an email, this verifies the users email address.
+This means when users click signup they are sent a verification link in an email, this verifies the user's email address.
 When the email link is clicked the user is taken to the login page.

-Additionally if the user has already registered an account with the same email or username the relevant error messages are shown and the user must enter a different username or email.
+Additionally, if the user has already registered an account with the same email or username the relevant error messages are shown and the user must enter a different username or email.

 <details>
 <summary>Signup Screenshots</summary>